ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftBasicCruiseModel.rst

 IAircraftBasicCruiseModel
 =========================

-.. py:class:: IAircraftBasicCruiseModel
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftBasicCruiseModel

    object

    Interface used to access the basic cruise model options for a cruise model of an aircraft in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftBasicCruiseModel

 Overview
 --------